To Share in the Sufferings of Christ - Part 1

 Have you, Christian, ever given of yourself, your time, or your financial resources to help someone else who was going through hard times which brought great sorrow into their lives?
 If so, you have sacrificed something of yourself in order to help carry someone else’s sorrows, and in doing so you experience in some measure a share in Jesus’ sufferings and sacrifice for the benefit of others.

 Notice also in the last part of verse 4 the words “yet we ourselves esteemed Him stricken, smitten of God, and afflicted”.
-Many times, when people see others going through great suffering or difficulty in their lives, they may consider that those enduring the difficulty are actually being stricken by God, smitten by Him, and afflicted for some sin in their lives.
+Many times, when people see others going through great suffering or difficulty in their lives, they may consider that those enduring the difficulty are being stricken by God, smitten by Him, and afflicted for some sin in their lives.

-Let us be careful not make the same mistake that Job’s three friends made when they judged Job’s troubles to be the result of sin in his life.
+Let us be careful not to make the same mistake that Job’s three friends made when they judged Job’s troubles to be the result of sin in his life.
 They had no idea about the cause of Job’s sufferings, and neither did Job.
 In the final analysis, Job was shown to have a greater understanding of the ways of God than his friends when God rebuked his friends, saying that they had not spoken of Him what is right as His servant Job had done (Job 42:7-9).

 If we see a fellow believer suffering some wrenching trial or difficulty, let us not be hasty in judging their situation to be the result of sin in their lives.
 Without question, sin always results in God’s discipline in the life a believer (Hebrews 12:5-13), and in some cases there may be a clear connection between sin in one’s life and their present troubles.
 However, where there is no clear connection to some known sin, it could very well be that what they are enduring is a share in the sufferings of Christ, as God has ordained for them.